Generalized Spherical Neural Operators: Green's Function Formulation: Abstract

 \section{Abstract}

 Neural operators offer powerful approaches for solving parametric partial differential equations, but extending them to spherical domains remains challenging due to the need to preserve intrinsic geometry while avoiding distortions that break rotational consistency.
 Existing spherical operators rely on rotational equivariance but often lack the flexibility for real-world complexity.
-We propose a general operator-design framework based on \textbf{designable spherical Green’s function and its harmonic expansion}, establishing a solid operator-theoretic foundation for spherical learning.
+We propose a generalized operator-design framework based on \textbf{designable Green’s function} and its harmonic expansion, establishing a solid operator-theoretic foundation for spherical learning.
 Based on this, we propose an absolute and relative position-dependent Green’s function that enables flexible balance of equivariance and invariance for real-world modeling.
-The resulting operator, \textbf{Green's-function Spherical Neural Operator} (\ourmodel) with a novel spectral learning method, can adapt to anisotropic, constraint-rich systems while retaining spectral efficiency.
-To exploit \ourmodel, we develop \ournetwork, a hierarchical architecture that combines multi-scale spectral modeling with spherical up–down sampling, enhancing global feature representation.
+The resulting operator, \textit{Green's-function Spherical Neural Operator} (\ourmodel) with a novel spectral learning method, can adapt to non-equivariant systems while retaining spherical geometry, spectral efficiency and grid invariance.
+To exploit \ourmodel, we develop \ournetwork, a hierarchical architecture that combines multi-scale spectral modeling with spherical up-down sampling, enhancing global feature representation.
 Evaluations on diffusion MRI, shallow water dynamics, and global weather forecasting, \ourmodel~and \ournetwork~consistently outperform state-of-the-art methods.
-Our results position \ourmodel~as a principled and general framework for spherical operator learning, bridging rigorous theory with real-world complexity.
+The theoretical and experimental results position \ourmodel~as a principled and generalized framework for spherical operator design and learning, bridging rigorous theory with real-world complexity.
+The code is available at: \url{https://github.com/haot2025/GSNO}.